philipruth.com the internet stylings of philip ruth

 Picture

-Of Pulley and Ropes and Gear:
+Of Pulleys and Ropes and Gear:

-The Gravity Railroads of the Delaware and Hudson Canal Company and the Pennsylvania Coal Company
+The Gravity Railroads of the Delaware and Hudson Canal Company

 Pennsylvania Department of Transportation; Federal Highway Administration